darktable-org/dtdocs/content/special-topics/program-invocation/darktable-chart.md

               [<reference cgats/it8 or Lab pfm file>]
 ```

-All parameters are optional, however, if you want to supply the second file name you also need to supply the first one etc. Starting darktable-chart this way opens a special GUI (details can be found in the [using darktable-chart](../darktable-chart/_index.md) section).
+All parameters are optional, however, if you want to supply the second file name you also need to supply the first one.
+Starting `darktable-chart` this way opens a special GUI (details can be found in the [using darktable-chart](../darktable-chart/_index.md) section).

 `--help`
 : Provide usage information and terminate.